timklapdor/learning-patterns/src/patterns/consensus-building.md

 activity: ["discussion"]
 type: ["inquiry"]
 pattern: ["consensus building"]
+status: [""]
+definition: ["The aim of this discussion is to agree on a single answer.
+For this to occur, students must work together and work out what it is they can agree on.
+This doesn't mean getting the correct answer, but one that has agreement from the group.
+This kind of discussion should focus on compromise and identifying similarities and differences. "]
 scaffold: ["This kind of discussion is tricky and requires students to understand a process for reaching consensus.
 You should outline this for students as there are distinct phases:
 1. Introduce and Clarify - students seek to understand the problem at hand and ask questions around the definitions and parameters of the problem.
 2. Explore Ideas - open the discussion as an exploration to seek common and shared understanding.